krvarma/pulsar-consumer-operator/README.md

 Basically what reconcile logic is:

 1.  *Query the named object*: The Reconcile function receives a parameter of type Request.
 The request parameter contains the namespaced name of the specified object.
-We query the system to get the PulsarConssumer with the specified name using the `Get` method.
+We query the system to get the PulsarConsumer with the specified name using the `Get` method.
 2.  *Retrieve the object*: Once we have the PulsarConsumer with the specified name.
 We will check whether we already have an object in the system.
 3.  *Create if it is not present*: If the client returns a not found error, it means an object with the specified name is not there in the system.
 So we need to create it and update the status.
 If the error is something else, we should gracefully return.
 4.  *Check current state*: If there is no error, then it means the specified object is present in the system.
 We should check the current state and the desired state and see whether it is equal or not.
 This part is a little bit tricky.
 Many blogs suggest using `reflect.DeepEqual`, but this will not work since the deployment controller or other Kubernetes components will add some default fields to the Spec object, which will result in always false situations while using `reflect.DeepEqual`.
 After going through different blogs and kubebuilder issues, I found [this particular issue](https://github.com/kubernetes-sigs/kubebuilder/issues/592).
 [One of the comments](https://github.com/kubernetes-sigs/kubebuilder/issues/592#issuecomment-625738183) suggests using `equality.Semantic.DeepDerivative` since it will compare only non-zero fields on the structure.
 Using the proposed solution worked without any issues.